goabstract/Marketing-for-Engineers/README.md

 * Many interesting thoughts on content, post types and other beginners questions: [The Ultimate Guide to Facebook Engagement in 2017](http://buzzsumo.com/blog/ultimate-guide-facebook-engagement-2017/) by Susan Moeller.
 * [How to Stand Out with a Brilliant Facebook Cover Photo](https://designschool.canva.com/blog/how-to-stand-out-with-a-brilliant-facebook-cover-photo/) by Adrienne Branson.

 🐤 The Beginner’s Guides to Facebook Advertising.
 Here you will find step-by-step tutorials for setting up your first ad campaign.
 I also included articles about ads design, copywriting and typical mistakes.
-If you have skipped previous sections, it will be useful to check articles on the viral headlines in Personal Blog section and articles in the main Social Media Marketing section.
+If you have skipped previous content, it will be useful to check posts on the viral headlines in the Personal Blog section and posts in the Social Media Marketing section.
 * [The Complete, Always-Updated Guide to Facebook Advertising](https://blog.bufferapp.com/facebook-ads-guide) by Kevan Lee, Buffer Marketing Director.
 Buffer has put together a comprehensive guide on learning Facebook advertising, from the ad setup to analysis.
 * [Defining Your Facebook Campaigns’ Goals and Strategies](https://adespresso.com/academy/guides/facebook-ads-optimization/facebook-campaign-strategy-goal/) from AdEspresso team.
 * Good advice on Ad Copywriting: [The Beginner’s Guide to Writing Facebook Ads](https://copyhackers.com/2016/06/writing-facebook-ads/) by Joanna Wiebe.